superfly/docs/app-guides/supercronic.html.md

 $ fly scale count cron=1 web=
 ```

 That's it!
-If all went well you now have Cron running in a `cron` process in a Fly virtual machine.
+If all went well you now have cron running in a `cron` process in a Fly virtual machine.
 When you `fly deploy` it will get the latest code changes and reboot the virtual machines.

 # Resources